 Fundraising: Write grant proposals, build relationships with foundation staff, and meet with major donors.
 Work with our citizen outreach staff to build and develop our membership base.

-Staff recruitment and development: Recruit new staff and volunteers.
-Oversee program staff to develop and implement work plans; provide training and leadership development opportunities.
+Staff Recruitment And Development: Recruit new staff and volunteers, oversee program staff to develop and implement work plans, and provide training and leadership development opportunities.

 Direct your application to Andre Delattre, Executive Director of U.S. PIRG.